todvora/properties2xml/README.md

 </properties>
  ```

-## Limitations
+## Limitations - multiline, semicolons
-There are currently two important, not implement functions.
+There are currently two not implement features of .properties files.
 The first one is multiline value, for example
 ```
 message = Welcome to \
           Wikipedia
 ```
 where the backslash before end of line says, that second line is continuation of the first line.

-Second not implemented feature is `:` as key and value devider.
+Second not implemented feature is `:` as key and value separator.
 For example:
 ```
-label : text description of input field
+label: text description of input field
 ```

+Example of really complicated input can be seen on [wikipedia](http://en.wikipedia.org/wiki/.properties).